Kuurama/CSharpFunctionalExtensions.AwesomeAssertions/README.md

 ### 1. Generated Extension Methods (Recommended)

 The real power of this library comes from the **source-generated extension methods**.
-These methods are context-aware and provide direct access to the underlying value or error, returning the most appropriate FluentAssertions assertion type for the value.
+These methods are context-aware and provide direct access to the underlying value or error, returning the most appropriate AwesomeAssertions/FluentAssertions assertion type for the value.
 This makes your assertions more concise, type-safe, and discoverable.

 #### Example: Asserting on the Value of a Result